Rembler/BMSTU-Cua/README.md

 - Registration and authentication
 - Password hashing
-- Registration confirmation via email
+- Registration confirmation and restoration via email
-- Password restoration via email
-- Room creation
+- Room and queue creation
-- Queue creation
 - Ability to join rooms and queues
-- Basic room sorting
-- Basic queue sorting
+- Basic rooms and queues sorting
 - Ability to make your rooms private
+- Editing information about rooms and users